dlete/wk_eos/documentation/to_do.md

 # Questions

-Q. Why can't set specific version of ansible in Dockerfile?
+## Why can't set specific version of ansible in Dockerfile?
 A. Because you were using the parameter `ENV` incorrectly.
 You were using `ENV VERSION 15.1` and should have been writing `ENV VERSION=15.1`.
 You were missing the `=` symbol.

 Q. Why have images with no names? and why can't be deleted saying they have child images?

+## What is servicenow?

 # References